element-hq/element-web/docs/review.md

 * Comments and documentation where needed
 * Sharing knowledge of different areas among the team
 * Ensuring it's something we're comfortable maintaining for the long term
+* Progress indicators and local echo where appropriate with network activity

 ### We should avoid